Topological superradiant state in Fermi gases with cavity induced spin-orbit coupling: Non-interacting Fermi gas and topological superradiance

-To further understand how the cavity-assisted inter-band coupling induces the topological phase transition, we plot in Fig.~\ref{fig:bandspec} the Bloch bands in the half-folded Brillouin zone $k\in[-k_0/2,k_0/2]$.
-Note that for the blue-detuned optical lattice, the zero points of the Raman coupling potential coincide with lattice sites, for which the Raman potential is antisymmetric with respect to each lattice site (see Eq.~\ref{eqn:effH}).
-This symmetry leads to the following two types of inter-band couplings between spin-up and spin-down states at the I--SR phase boundary.
-First, if both the spin-up and the spin-down states have the same parity (e.g. even parity for $s,d...$ bands, or odd parity for $p,f...$ bands), the Raman potential only induces spin-flip hopping coupling but not on-site couplings.
-Conversely, if the spin-up and the spin-down states belong to opposite parities, the Raman coupling potential can induce on-site spin-flip couplings, as well as the hopping processes.
-For example, in Fig.~\ref{fig:bandspec}(a), the states labelled 1 and 2 at the center of the Brillouin zone are respectively coupled to the states labelled 3 and 4 via Raman processes.
-Importantly, these band-selective couplings persist in both the SR and the TSR states, as indicated in Fig.~\ref{fig:bandspec}(b)(c).
+To further understand how cavity-assisted interband coupling induces the topological phase transition, we plot in Fig.~\ref{fig:bandspec} the Bloch bands in the half-folded Brillouin zone, $k\in[-k_0/2,k_0/2]$.
+Note that for the blue-detuned optical lattice, the zero points of the Raman coupling potential coincide with lattice sites, where the Raman potential is antisymmetric with respect to each lattice site [see Eq.~(\ref{eqn:effH})].
+This symmetry leads to the following two types of interband coupling between spin-up and spin-down states at the I--SR phase boundary.
+First, if both the spin-up and spin-down states have the same parity (e.g., even parity for the $s,d...$ bands or odd parity for the $p,f...$ bands), the Raman potential induces only spin-flip hopping coupling but not on-site coupling.
+Conversely, if the spin-up and spin-down states have opposite parities, the Raman coupling potential can induce on-site spin-flip coupling as well as the hopping processes.
+For example, in Fig.~\ref{fig:bandspec}(a), the states labeled 1 and 2 at the center of the Brillouin zone are coupled to the states labeled 3 and 4, respectively, via Raman processes.
+Importantly, this band-selective coupling persists in both the SR and TSR states, as indicated in Figs.~\ref{fig:bandspec}(b) and \ref{fig:bandspec}(c).

-These inter-band couplings push apart each pair of the Bloch bands.
+This interband coupling pushes each pair of Bloch bands apart.
 In the SR state, the band with state 2 is pushed downward faster than the band with state 1.
-As a result, the bulk gap between these two bands is reduced when the pumping strength $\eta_A$ increases from zero.
-Notice that at half filling, the Fermi surface is in-between these two bands.
-The bulk gap would keep decreasing until the gap closes (see Fig.~\ref{fig:bandspec}(a)(b)).
-At the gap closing point, band inversion occurs and upon further increase of $\eta_A$, the bulk gap would be enlarged as the two bands are pushed apart by similar inter-band-coupling mechanisms (see Fig.~\ref{fig:bandspec}(c)).
-Thus, in the region of $m_z>m_c$, the SR--TSR topological phase transition is driven by the cavity-assisted inter-band couplings.
+As a result, the bulk gap between these two bands is reduced as the pumping strength $\eta_A$ increases from zero.
+Notice that at half-filling, the Fermi surface lies between these two bands.
+The bulk gap would keep decreasing until the gap closes [see Figs.~\ref{fig:bandspec}(a) and \ref{fig:bandspec}(b)].
+At the gap closing point, band inversion occurs, and upon further increasing of $\eta_A$, the bulk gap is enlarged as the two bands are pushed apart by similar interband coupling mechanisms [see Fig.~\ref{fig:bandspec}(c)].
+Thus, for $m_z>m_c$, the SR--TSR topological phase transition is driven by cavity-assisted interband coupling.
 As a result, the stability region of the TSR state is enlarged on the phase diagram.